 Mango Kulfi – After homemade Kulfi I am back with Mango kulfi.
 It is so hot these days that I do not think we can survive summers without these homemade kulfis( my husband’s and kid’s words).
 Generally, the cream is added to Kulfi to give it a creamy texture but by adding bread slices I do not have any need of adding cream to these Kulfis.
-That is why we can call these guilt-free indulgence.
+That is why we can call this guilt-free indulgence.

 This is my husband’s favorite Kulfi.
 I think he likes everything with mangoes in it.
 Though my kids still prefer regular homemade Kulfi.
 I think they like different flavors deliberately so that I keep on making different flavors of everything 😉

-Mango kulfi recipe is same as that of regular homemade Kulfi.
+Mango kulfi recipe is the same as that of regular homemade Kulfi.
 You can prepare it in two ways.

 1. After preparing kulfi you can add mango pulp and give it a boil.

 2. You can wait for kulfi to come to room temperature then add mango puree.

 I have tried both.
 The first type gives a very well set soft Mango Kulfi and the second type yields a very flavorful kulfi.
 My family prefers the second type)

 Mangoes are still in season.
 Give it a try and fall in love with Mango Kulfi 🙂